Zipporah Potter Atkins: Pioneering landowner

 According to historical records, Zipporah Potter Atkins was able to purchase her property through an inheritance she received from her father.
 Her property was situated on the edge of Boston's North End, near a mill pond which flowed into Boston Harbor.
+The lot can be seen on a map of Boston drawn from records from 1676; the name "Potter" at the south eastern edge of the Mill Pond indicates the property.
 She owned her property while a single woman, managing to maintain control of her land through the course of her marriage.
 As she owned her property between the years 1670 and 1699, Atkins was the first recorded African American to own land in Boston.
+A portion of the property which had been purchased originally for 46 pounds, was sold in 1693 for 100 pounds.
 She also learned to read well enough to at least sign her initials, during a time when many people could not read.
 When she signed the deed to sell her home in 1699, she became the first African American woman to initial a deed in Suffolk County, Massachusetts.